darktable-org/camera-support/README.md

+# Darktable Camera Support

+Generate list of cameras supported by darktable.

+By default the list will be pulled from the current development version, so may not reflect what the stable version supports.

 ## Usage

 `camera-support [-libraw <path>] [-rawspeed <path>] [-wbpresets <path>] [-noiseprofiles <path>] [-stats <stdout|table|all|none>] [-format <md|tsv|none>] [-thformatstr <...;...>] [-segments <1-6>] [-fields <...|no-maker|all|all-debug>] [-bools <...,...>] [-escape] [-unsupported] [<output path>]`